top of page

 INTEREST.
 The first release with the original TAKRL label is scarce and historically important, being the first appearance of this concert in the USA (***), the other releases are more common and less valuable, depending on label and cover (**/*)

-Pig's Eye soon counterfeited the TAKRL issue (in lesser quality) on matrix PE-JAPAN-I / PE-JAPAN-II.
+Pig's Eye soon counterfeited the TAKRL issue on matrix PE-JAPAN-I / PE-JAPAN-II.

 1. late 1973.
-The first pressing had a light blue, full sized insert glued to the sleeve, with the Pig's Eye logo replacing the TAKRL logo.
+The first pressing had a light blue, full-sized insert glued to the sleeve, with the Pig's Eye logo replacing the TAKRL logo.
 The record had generic labels with 1/2 side indications.
-These labels were the same used by the Dittolino company, so either Pig's Eye was a spin-off company of Dittolino, or the producers used generic labels available at the Rainbo plants, where these discs were pressed.
+This company had been founded by the original TMOQ producer, and published 10 titles.
+This was the first one, and the only Beatles record produced.

 4.jpg

 2. 1975-1976.
-This has the same insert as above, in a smaller size and on pink paper.
-It has pink Holy Grail Records labels.
+This version had the same insert as above, in a smaller size and on pink paper.
+It appeared with pink Holy Grail Records labels.

 10.jpg

 3. 1977-1978.
 Mushroom Records, folded insert with the original logo replaced by the Mushroom logo and the mistaken date July 2, 1966 and location, Budo Kan Hall, added.
-It's on multicolored vinyl with either blue “flower” labels and “Collector’s edition – colored vinyl” rubber stamped on the back cover or blank labels and no stamp.
+It was on multicolored vinyl with either blue “flower” labels and “Collector’s edition – colored vinyl” rubber stamped on the back cover, or blank labels and no stamp.

 5.jpg